top of page

 • Building and content insurance documents

-• Who owns boundary fences/walls
+• Who owns boundary fences/walls and any Party Wall Agreements

 • Any easements, rights of way, access issues?

-• FENSA certificates for replaced windows
+• FENSA / CERTASS certificates for replaced windows & doors

 • Any other warranties including electrical and boiler checks

-If you would like to work with an experienced South Wales conveyancer who will work with you to complete quickly, please contact me to request a quote today.
+If you would like to work with an experienced South Wales Conveyancer who will work with you to complete quickly, please contact me to request a quote today.

 0 comments